jeroenooms/opencpu-pages/_posts/2015-07-29-mongolite-release-0-5.md

 ### Iterators

 Another feature request from some early adopters was to add support for iterators.
 Usually you want to use the `mongo$find()` method which automatically converts data from a query into a dataframe.
-However sometimes you need low level access to the individual rows.
-The new version adds a `mongo$iterate()` method to loop over the individual records from a query without any simplification:
+However sometimes you need finer control over the individual documents.

+The new version adds a `mongo$iterate()` method to manually iteratate over the individual records from a query without any automatic simplification.
+Using the same example query as above:

 {% highlight bash %}
 # Connect to the 'flights' dataset